 Written by Herald-News

-A prayer service will be held on Thursday, Oct.
-16, at 7 p.m. at the Clayton Stevenson Memorial Chapel in Wolf Point.
-Funeral services will take place on Friday, Oct.
-17, 2014, at 11 a.m. at the Clayton Stevenson Memorial Chapel in Wolf Point.
+Family will receive friends at 7 p.m.
+Thursday, Nov.
+6, 2014, at the Clayton Stevenson Memorial Chapel, 102 Custer St., Wolf Point, Mont.
+Funeral services will be at 10 a.m.
+Friday, Nov.
+7, 2014, at the Clayton Stevenson Memorial Chapel, 102 Custer St., Wolf Point, Mont.
+Interment in Greenwood Cemetery, Wolf Point, Mont.
 Condolences for the family may be left at www.claytonstevensonchapel.com.
-Clayton Stevenson Memorial Chapel in Wolf Point is assisting the family with arrangements.
+Clayton Stevenson Memorial Chapel in Wolf Point has been entrusted with arrangements.